BREATHING SPACE

 You must:

-not have a debt relief order (DRO), an individual voluntary arrangement (IVA), an interim order, or be an undischarged bankrupt at the time you apply
+Not have a debt relief order (DRO), an individual voluntary arrangement (IVA), an interim order, or be an undischarged bankrupt at the time you apply

-not already be using the ‘Breathing Space’ scheme
+Not already be using the ‘Breathing Space’ scheme

-not have used the ‘Breathing Space’ scheme in the last 12 months, unless it was for a mental health crisis
+Not have used the ‘Breathing Space’ scheme in the last 12 months, unless it was for a mental health crisis